hireck/ecotalkbot/README.md

 We use Streamlit for the UI.
 There is a side bar on the left that provides information about the project.
 In the main panel the user can chat with the bot.
 There is a second tab where the user can view the list of source documents that the system can search in.
 In the chat window a welcome message is displayed, and some queries are suggested to get started with.

 The information displayed is in Danish.
-In future interations we plan to enable switching to other languages
+In future interations we plan to enable switching to other languages.

 ## Source documents
 The researchers involved in the project compiled a spreadsheet with relevant documents.